krishnakumar4a4/ErLucid/README.md

 # ErLucid
 See through the erlang VM with ease

-I meant, an implementation which can give you a runtime memory consumption of erlang functions.
+I meant, an implementation which can give runtime memory consumption of erlang functions.

-The current implementation would grab all the function calls and corresponding memory at every call and return.
+The current implementation would grab all the function calls and their corresponding memory at every call and return.
+# Limitations
-This would record every 500 traces into a file. if you stop in middle the last traces would be missed.
+- Batch processing while writing to the file, if stopped in middle last batch messages would be lost.
-Need to think of a solution for not missing even one.

-Still it traces every module, going recursively infinite.
-So, next step would be to isolate OTP calls, atleast io_lib and group_leader calls that may give infinite recursiveness.

-May be xref and tags module might help to have selective tracing.
+- Recursive looping is not automatically prevented, need to take care while tracing OTP modules.

+# Good things
+- OTP calls are by default isolated, tracing should be set explicitly.
+- Used xref for validation and event manager for seamless message processing

+# Roadmap
 Still need to work hard on visualizing concurrent processes,function calls and memory consumption without loosing the essence.